ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 #### *property* all_display_data

-Returns a list of all display data classes in existence for this object
+Returns a list of all display data classes in existence for this object.

 <a id="compolyx.plot_data.PlotData.changed"></a>

 #### *property* changed

 Status boolean.
 Set to true if the underlying data has been changed.
-Write only property
+Write only property.

 <a id="compolyx.plot_data.PlotData.clear_data_scope"></a>